Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study

 \subsection{Staff and Resident Contact Analyses}

-Figure \ref{fig5} represents the temporal distribution and intensity of contacts across agent types based on the rolling sum of contacts recorded every 10 minutes throughout the day with the contact radius of 1.5 metres.
+To examine temporal variation in interaction intensity, we calculated a 20-minute rolling sum of contacts for each agent category.
+The rolling sum represents the total number of contacts involving that agent category within the preceding 20-minute window, updated at each one-minute timestep to produce a smoothed time-series of activity [Figure \ref{fig5}].
 For residents, there is variability in both peaks of frequency and sustained contacts between care levels.
 High care residents demonstrated lower overall predicted contact frequency, with a mean rolling sum of 0.87 contacts [95\% CI: 0.82 to 0.92].
 The maximum recorded contact for this group was 22.
 Medium care residents exhibited substantial predicted contact activity throughout the day, with a mean rolling sum of 3.99 [95\% CI: 3.82 to 4.16].
 The maximum contact peak for this group was 66.
 Low care residents also showed significant predicted contact activity, with a mean rolling sum of 3.80 [95\% CI: 3.63 and 3.96], with a maximum contact peak of 65.
 The staff contact patterns varied across the three shifts with shift 1 care staff experiencing a predicted mean rolling sum of 7.62 contacts [95\% CI: 7.27 to 7.97], with a maximum contact recorded of 47.